Oklahoma AG asks court to vacate Richard Glossip's conviction

+OKLAHOMA CITY — Oklahoma’s attorney general is urging an appeals court to vacate the murder conviction of the state's highest profile death-row inmate.

+Attorney General Gentner Drummond asked the Oklahoma Court of Criminal Appeals to vacate Richard Glossip's conviction in keeping with recommendations from an independent review of the case and remand the case to district court.

-In a Thursday court filing, Drummond specified the state is not saying Glossip is innocent of the charge that he orchestrated the 1997 beating death of his boss, Oklahoma City motel owner Barry Van Treese.
+In a Thursday court filing, Drummond specified that the state is not contending that Glossip is innocent of the charge that he orchestrated the 1997 beating death of his boss, Oklahoma City motel owner Barry Van Treese.
+Glossip was twice tried and convicted of first-degree murder charges following Van Treese’s death.

-But an independent review of the case found instances of error that cast doubt on the conviction, according to a news release from Drummond's office.
+But an independent review of the case found instances of error that cast doubt on Glossip's conviction, according to a news release from Drummond's office.

 "Considering everything I know about this case, I do not believe that justice is served by executing a man based on the testimony of a compromised witness.”

-Glossip has long maintained he was framed for Van Treese's murder.
-Glossip’s attorneys claim their client was set up by a motel maintenance man who they argue killed Van Treese during a botched robbery and shifted the blame to avoid getting the death penalty.
+Glossip has long maintained that he was framed for Van Treese's murder.
+Glossip’s attorneys claim that their client was set up by a motel maintenance man who they argue killed Van Treese during a botched robbery and shifted the blame to avoid getting the death penalty himself.

-That maintenance worker, Justin Sneed, confessed to the killing, but said he only committed the crime because Glossip promised to pay him $10,000.
+That maintenance worker, Justin Sneed, confessed to the killing but said he committed the crime only because Glossip promised to pay him $10,000 if he would do so.
 Sneed, who pleaded guilty to the murder, was sentenced to life in prison without the possibility of parole.

 The new independent review of the case casts doubt on Sneed's credibility as a key witness in Glossip's trial.